bentoml/BentoML/docs/source/guides/github-actions.rst

    :language: yaml

 Once triggered, this workflow sets up BentoML in an Ubuntu environment, ensuring that it's using Python 3.10 and the ``main`` branch version of BentoML.
-It also uses ``pip`` caching for efficiency.
 For more information, see the `setup-bentoml-action repository <https://github.com/bentoml/setup-bentoml-action>`_.

 Deploy Bentos to the cloud
 --------------------------